akiortagem/conceptor-rpg/gm.md

 * **Seasoned Commander (TN 7):** Years of experience have honed his tactical instincts, making him a formidable strategist.
 * **Unshakable Resolve (TN 5):** He stands firm in the face of adversity, resisting intimidation and mental manipulation.
 * **Master Duelist (TN 6):** His expertise with the saber allows him to outmaneuver less skilled combatants with ease.
-* **Uncanny Strike (TN 10):** The captain has developed an eye to track an opening on his foes, even the most miniscule ones.
+* **Uncanny Strike (TN 10, Consumes Stamina):** The captain has developed an eye to track an opening on his foes, even the most miniscule ones.
 This sense has enabled him to strike fatal wounds when his opponents least expect it.

 ### NPCs vs. NPCs